pzingg/log_watcher/apps/log_watcher/README.md

 # LogWatcher

-The application provides an Oban-compatible `LogWatcher.CommandStarter` worker module that can start long-running shell scripts, which produce JSON-formatted log files.
+The application provides an Oban-compatible `LogWatcher.CommandJob` worker module that can start long-running shell scripts, which produce JSON-formatted log files.